ProPetro Holding Corp. (PUMP) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for ProPetro Holding Corp.
-(PUMP) is $13.85, which is $4.52 above the current market price.
-The public float for PUMP is 96.89M and currently, short sellers hold a 4.21% of that float.
-On March 08, 2023, PUMP’s average trading volume was 1.29M shares.
+The public float for PUMP is 96.89M, and currently, short sellers hold a 5.52% ratio of that floaft.
+The average trading volume of PUMP on March 14, 2023 was 1.33M shares.

 PUMP’s Market Performance

-The stock of ProPetro Holding Corp.
-(PUMP) has seen a 5.90% increase in the past week, with a -4.21% drop in the past month, and a -14.56% fall in the past quarter.
-The volatility ratio for the week is 5.26%, and the volatility levels for the past 30 days are at 5.60% for PUMP.
-The simple moving average for the last 20 days is -1.55% for PUMP stock, with a simple moving average of -7.48% for the last 200 days.
+PUMP’s stock has seen a -15.42% decrease for the week, with a -13.18% drop in the past month and a -15.60% fall in the past quarter.
+The volatility ratio for the week is 5.26%, and the volatility levels for the past 30 days are at 5.82% for ProPetro Holding Corp.
+The simple moving average for the last 20 days is -12.62% for PUMP stock, with a simple moving average of -18.49% for the last 200 days.

 Analysts’ Opinion of PUMP